Seasonal Mowers — Facilities

 - Must have a valid Indiana or Ohio driver's license with a clean driving record upon application, and at all times while employed by the College*.

-*As a requirement of this position, a background check will be done.
+*As a requirement of these positions, a background check will be done.

-Qualified employees wishing to be considered for this position should notify their supervisors and the Human Resources Office promptly.
+Qualified employees wishing to be considered for these positions should notify their supervisors and the Human Resources Office promptly.
 Any other potential applicants, whether or not they are College employees, should be referred to the Human Resources Office.
 All applicants should send a signed application form and/or resume to: